akkartik/mu/mu.md

 Mu, however, is designed as a safe way to program in [a regular subset of 32-bit x86 machine code](subx.md), _satisficing_ rather than optimizing for a clean syntax.
-To keep the mapping to machine code lightweight, Mu exclusively uses statements and most statements map to a single instruction of machine code.
+To keep the mapping to machine code lightweight, Mu exclusively uses statements.
+Most statements map to a single instruction of machine code.

 Since the x86 instruction set restricts how many memory locations an instruction can use, Mu makes registers explicit as well.
 Variables must be explicitly